adgayle/aws-saa-study-guide/saa.md

 * Can create from running or stopped instances
 * AWS, community or marketplace AMI are available
 * Can be shared with other accounts or made public

+## Resource Manager
+Allows you to share resources with other individual accounts that are in an Organization or Organization Unit (OU).
+For Example
+* Dedicated hosts

 ## Auto Scaling Groups (ASG)
 * Launch configuration specifies the AMI, Instance size, IAM role, bootstrap script, etc. Answers the question of what each EC2 instance launched should look like